Lenin's Mausoleum: Project selection and construction

 In January 1925, the Presidium of the Central Executive Committee announced an international competition to design a stone tomb for Lenin's body.
 The commission received 117 suggestions and sketches.
-Among them, there were offered different variants: a ship with Lenin's figure on board, a round mausoleum in a shape of a globe, an analogue of an Egyptian pyramid and a mausoleum in a shape of the five-pointed star.
+Among them, there were offered different variants: a ship with Lenin's figure on board, a round mausoleum in the shape of a globe, an analogue of an Egyptian pyramid and a mausoleum in the shape of the five-pointed star.
 But after considering the proposed designs, the commission decided to retain the image of a wooden mausoleum.
 Shchusev created some new drawings based on old sketches and made a model in granite, and his project was approved.
 It was decided to clad the new building with red granite, as well as black and grey labradorite.

 The basement under the sarcophagus weighed twenty tonnes.
 It was installed on a thick layer of sand, and guarding piles–meant to protect the tomb from vibration–were driven around the slab.
 Altogether 2900 m^{2} of polished granite was required for the construction, each square metre of which was processed for three days on average.
 The upper slab of red Karelian Shoksha quartzite was placed on columns of granite, whose different species were specially brought to Moscow from all the republics of the USSR.

 The stone mausoleum was completed October 1930, after sixteen months of construction.
 Compared to the previous wooden mausoleum, the new building was built three metres higher, the outer volume was increased 4.5 times – 5800 m³, and the inner volume 12 times, up to 2400 m³.
 Its total weight was about 10,000 tonnes.
 The mausoleum occupied the highest point on Red Square.

 During construction, both the mausoleum and the necropolis were brought to a unified architectural design: differently characterised tombstones and monuments were removed, individual and collective burials at Nikolskaya and Spasskaya Towers were united, and the fence was redesigned and installed.
-Guest stands for ten thousand seats were installed on either side of the mausoleum.
+Guest stands for ten thousand seats that were installed on either side of the mausoleum.